How do you refuse a date and keep the friendship?

 If they don’t get it and ask again, say you’re busy these days.

 If they still don’t get it, reply with longer and longer delays or move to #2.

 Simply the way to go when meeting exes, which can be awkward for some.
-One proposes a coffe, the other says “for sure”, and both know it ain’t gonna happen (Carrie in Sex & The City shows it brilliantly, unluckily not in English here).
+One proposes a coffee, the other says “for sure”, and both know it ain’t gonna happen.

 It’s a very pain-free way of turning a date request down and you also come across as caring and respectful towards the person you’re seeing.

 And while “I’m not interested” is often a conversation ender with “I’m (kinda) seeing someone”, you can easily keep interacting with your pursuer.

 A friendship might blossom, or who knows, maybe you change your mind and suddenly that “someone” was not so serious anymore?

 - Direct approaches from strangers